Skip to main content

 Guidance

 When investigating physical breaches these controls can help identify the individuals that physically accessed the sensitive areas, as well as when they entered and exited.
+Criminals attempting to gain physical access to sensitive areas will often attempt to disable or bypass the monitoring controls.

 To protect these controls from tampering, video cameras could be positioned so they are out of reach and/or be monitored to detect tampering.
+Similarly, access control mechanisms could be monitored or have physical protections installed to prevent them being damaged or disabled by malicious individuals.